FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Stuffed Pepper Soup!

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.

 Want to save this recipe?

 Create a free account to save your favourites recipes and articles!Sign Up To Save Recipes